Ministry of Interior (Cambodia)

 The Ministry of the Interior (ក្រសួងមហាផ្ទៃ, UNGEGN: Krâsuŏng Môhaphtey) is the interior ministry of the Kingdom of Cambodia.
 The ministry has a broad mandate and is responsible for public administration throughout Cambodia's 25 capital city-provinces and 203 district/Khan/Municipality.
 The Ministry governs the Cambodian National Police and the administration of the law enforcement; including the police academy, police training, judicial police, anti-drug efforts, border police and prison administration.

 The Ministry liaises with ASEAN law enforcement offices and with Interpol.

-The Minister of Interior since 1992 is Deputy Prime Minister Sar Kheng, assisted by 6 secretaries of state and 4 under-secretaries of state.
+The Minister of Interior since 1992 was Deputy Prime Minister Sar Kheng, who assisted by 6 secretaries of state and 4 under-secretaries of state.
+He was succeeded by his son Sar Sokha in 2023.